 If you need VMware shared folders on Mavericks with Windows 10 or 8.1 or 7 to share Windows OS folders and drives with guest OS, then continue the installation.

 9) Mount the (attach to VM’s CD drive) darwin.iso file which is included in the same folder.

 10) When the CD drive opens automatically, double click ‘Install VMware Tools’ and begin the installation.

 Recommended: Take a snapshot of the virtual machine before beginning the installation.
 It will be easy to rollback if anything goes wrong in the future.

-After restarting, to make sure that VMware tools have been installed properly, go to VM in the menu and see for below option.
-If ‘Reinstall VMware tools’ option is available, that means it’s already installed and working inside virtual machine.
+After restarting, to make sure that VMware tools have been installed properly, go to VM in the menu and see for the below option.
+If the ‘Reinstall VMware tools’ option is available, that means it’s already installed and working inside the virtual machine.